allegro/blog/_posts/2023-11-17-lmdb-postmortem.md

 We have chosen [nginx](https://nginx.org/en/docs/) in concert with [ModSecurity](https://github.com/SpiderLabs/ModSecurity) as a foundation for a more complex ecosystem.

-During increasing usage of such a stack, new demands emerge.
+During increasing usage of such a stack, new demands emerged.
 One of the most crucial was providing the ability to store some contextual information connected with session activity in order to be able to better recognize malicious patterns.
 By default, _ModSecurity_ allows storing contextual information in memory.
 Such an approach is not very useful in connection with HTTP servers that utilize multiprocessing as _nginx_ does.